Teradata/product-help/IMC/SecurityRules/Outbound-Security-Rules.md

 ### Outbound Security Rules

-Security rules allow outbound traffic through a specific port.
-Typically these are set up for Teradata applications during implementation
+These security rules authorize outbound traffic through a specific port.
+They are typically set up for Teradata applications during implementation.